 - Muscle and blood vessel relaxation: Magnesium relaxes muscles and blood vessels, improving circulation and contributing to better calcium transport.

-Magnesium and Vitamin D: Inseparable Partners in Bone Health
+Magnesium and Vitamin D: Inseparable partners in bone health

 Magnesium and vitamin D work in synergy to ensure optimal bone health and prevent calcification.
 Vitamin D aids in calcium absorption, but at the same time, it prevents its excessive absorption and promotes the excretion of excess calcium through the kidneys.